 DOGO Kids News Channel

-Not only does DOGO News provide current events, it also gives kids the opportunity to reach out and learn what is happening in other subjects.
+Not only does DOGO News provide current events, but it also gives kids the opportunity to reach out and learn what is happening in other subjects.
 The site has sections for Current Events, Science, Social Studies, World, Sports, the Environment, and even some other fun news and videos.

 PBS Newshour Extra Daily News for Kids